evandesantola/Kiko-plus/about.md

----
-title: About
-permalink: /about/
----

-Evan DeSantola is a student in Carnegie Mellon's School of Computer Science studying computer science and security.

-Evan DeSantola is pursuing minors in Mathematics and Business Administration.
-My academic interests include security, healthcare informatics, HPC, computer vision, machine learning optimization.
-In his spare time, Evan enjoys participating in CTFs with Carnegie Mellon's Plaid Parliament of Pwning as well as software prototyping both independently and at hackathons.
+---title: Aboutpermalink: /about/---[Resume](/files/Resume)About me:I’m a Junior in Carnegie Mellon's School of Computer Science with an interest in startups, infrastructure, hackathons and machine learning.
+I’m pursuing minors in Machine Learning and Business Administration.
+My academic and research interests include security, healthcare informatics, HPC, computer vision, machine learning and optimization.
+In my spare time, I enjoy hackathons, CTFs, hiking and surfing.